leakira/multi-currency-api/README.md

 https://multi-currency.herokuapp.com/

 ## Endpoints
-- /currency: Get list of all available currency to convert wth each description
+- /currency: Get list of all available currencies to convert wth each description
-- /currency/names: Get list of the name of all available
+- /currency/names: Get list of the name of all available currencies
+- /plugins: Get list of currenct available plugins
 - /convert/: Make conversion

 ## To convert